ShenZhouHong/latex-essay/README.md

 # Shen's LaTeX Essay Template
 This is my LaTeX Essay Template.
 It is a best-in-class LuaLaTeX template for writing essays, dissertations, documents, and papers in the academic humanities.
+It includes a custom LaTeX `documentclass` called `humanize`, which is based off the `article` class, and contains all of the custom styling and configuration.

 ![Example of documents created using this template](./collage-4.jpg)